breakdowns/slam-mirrorbot/README.md

 - **INDEX_URL**: (Optional field) Refer to https://github.com/maple3142/GDIndex/ The URL should not have any trailing '/'
 - **API_KEY**: This is to authenticate to your telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org DO NOT put this in quotes.
 - **API_HASH**: This is to authenticate to your telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org
+- **USE_TELEGRAPH**: Set to 'true' to use Telegra.ph for search results from '/list' bot command, or else set to 'false'.
 - **MEGA_API_KEY**: Mega.nz api key to mirror mega.nz links.
 Get it from [Mega SDK Page](https://mega.nz/sdk)
 - **MEGA_EMAIL_ID**: Your email id you used to sign up on mega.nz for using premium accounts (Leave th)
 - **MEGA_PASSWORD**: Your password for your mega.nz account